 3.4 Settings in Southern Gothic

-The setting of the stories is the South.
+The setting of most of the Southern Gothic novels is the South.
 The writers mostly set their stories either on a plantation or some old slave quarters.
 Some of their stories also take place in the broken-down small towns in Tennessee, Mississippi, Louisiana or Georgia.

 3.5 Ghosts or Supernatural Figures

 The presence of supernatural elements in the writings of the South is not merely to create the atmosphere of fear and terror.
 However, the writers use the supernatural elements to highlight the social and cultural issues.
 Here, the reader crosses paths with the ghosts of slaves that reveal the dark past or hidden secrets of the region.

 3.6 Violence and Crime

 Violence and crime have been a big part of Southern society for a long time.
 The writers deal with a period in the South’s history where violence and crime were particularly prevalent.

 3.7 Destitution, Death and Decay